facebookresearch/AugLy/augly/image/README.md

 ## Augmentations

-For a full list of available augmentations, see [here](augly/image/__init__.py).
+For a full list of available augmentations, see [here](__init__.py).

-Our image augmentations use PIL as the backend.
+Our image augmentations use `PIL` as their backend.
 All functions accept a path to the image or a PIL Image object to be augmented as input and return the augmented PIL Image object.
 If an output path is specified, the image will also be saved to a file.

 ### Function-based